Riding boot: Cowboy boots

 For western riding and showing, western riders wear cowboy boots, with either the high "cowboy" or "riding" heel; the intermediate, somewhat lower "walking" heel; or the low, "roper" style heel that is similar to that of English boots.
 The uppers may vary in height.
 The lowest is the "roper" style that stops just a bit above the ankle, about an inch or so higher than the English paddock boot.
 The most classic length is the mid-calf height that keeps the fenders of a western saddle from chafing the ankle and calf of the rider.
 The tallest cowboy boots are seldom seen outside of fashion venues, but have an upper that reaches nearly to the knee, are usually extensively decorated, but in the modern day are seldom used for actual horse riding.
 For pleasure riding, lace-up or zip-up boots similar to English paddock boots, have become popular in recent years, though the classic pull-on boot still is common.
 Cowboy boots are traditionally made of smooth cowhide, though occasionally a boot style may be of a suede or "roughout" look.
 However, the uppers of more expensive designs may be made of leather obtained from somewhat exotic creatures, including alligator, ostrich and snakeskin.

 Materials

-Traditionally, English riding boots are made of smooth leather, usually cowhide, or occasionally pigskin, and most show boots remain thus due to the classic look.
+Traditionally, English riding boots are made of smooth leather, usually cowhide, or occasionally pigskin, and most show boots remain thus.
 However, synthetic leather, vinyl and other materials are becoming more common.
 Quality of leather varies, with softer, finer-quality increasing the value of the boot.
 For formal wear, patent leather is occasionally seen, particularly in jodhpur boots designed for saddle seat horse show classes held after 6:00 pm, when formal attire may be worn in certain types of competition.

-For casual riding, riders often wear well-worn show boots, but also may take advantage of new boot designs modeled after the athletic shoe or hiking boot that have been created, using space age synthetics and breathable materials to create what essentially is a "tennis shoe with a heel."